Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Proving the Liveness of PBFT

-\begin{theorem} \pbft satisfies the Liveness property of Byzantine atomic broadcast. \end{theorem} {\em Proof.} Consider a valid value $x$ broadcast by a correct process.
+\begin{theorem} \pbft satisfies the Liveness property of Byzantine atomic broadcast. \end{theorem} \begin{proof} Consider a valid value $x$ broadcast by a correct process.
 We first prove that $x$ is eventually delivered by some correct process.
 Assume the contrary.
-We now prove that in this case \pbft must keep switching views forever.
-We do this analogously to Proposition~\ref{lem:live-toy} in \S\ref{sec:sync}: we use Lemma~\ref{thm:castro:completeness} to show that correct processes keep calling $\padvance$, and the Progress property of the synchronizer to show that some of them will keep switching views as a result.
+We show: